gtfierro/walkthedinosaur/README.md

 walkthedinosaur
 ===============

 Web-interface for specifying SQL queries that are executed as batch jobs.
+[Click here](http://54.193.28.22/) to see the latest version of the tool.

 * Specify some sort of query on the web side
     * arbitrary query support? need to make database read-only